Passport, NI Logbook with DP Advanced Simulator Course signed off, Paper, Pencil/Pen.

 - Ability to evaluate and respond to alarms, faults and emergencies with calm, reason and confidence.

-Unlike other training providers, the MPT STR course places the student into a supervisory role as Senior DPO to undertake all aspects of operational planning, including worksite approach and emergency response.
+The MPT STR course places the student into a supervisory role as Senior DPO to undertake all aspects of operational planning, including worksite approach and emergency response.
 All exercises are carried out in a state of the art class A, Nautical Institute approved full-mission bridge simulator.
 These student-led scenarios are based off real-life DP incidents and include informational discussion and debrief where the trainee can compare their own decisions and actions in those same situations.

 see NI guidelines